In a new study, scientists report on the first ten identifications of sources serendipitously detected by NuSTAR.

 Data from NASA’s Wide-field Infrared Survey Explorer, or WISE, and Spitzer missions also provide missing pieces in the puzzle of black holes by weighing the mass of their host galaxies.

-“Our early results show that the more distant supermassive black holes are encased in bigger galaxies,” said Daniel Stern, a co-author of the study and the project scientist for NuSTAR at NASA’s Jet Propulsion Laboratory, Pasadena, Calif.
+“Our early results show that the more distant supermassive black holes are encased in bigger galaxies,” said Daniel Stern, a co-author of the study and the project scientist for NuSTAR at NASA’s Jet Propulsion Laboratory, Pasadena, California.
 “This is to be expected.
 Back when the universe was younger, there was a lot more action with bigger galaxies colliding, merging and growing.”

 Future observations will reveal more about the beastly happenings of black holes, near and far.
 In addition to hunting remote black holes, NuSTAR is also searching for other exotic objects within our Milky Way galaxy.